This page covers how to apply for student finance, what evidence is needed and how to make changes to an application.

 The quickest and easiest way for students to apply is online.

-Students applying for the first time should follow these steps:
+Students applying for the first time should:

 - create an account if they don’t already have one

-- provide us with any necessary evidence
+- send us any evidence we ask for

 If they haven’t applied before, they’ll need their passport details and birth certificate to hand.